How searchers are trying to find Argentina's missing submarine

 The sub was due to arrive at its destination on Sunday, but it did not.

-The vessel could have suffered some sort of "catastrophic failure," said William Craig Reed, a former US Navy diver and submariner.
+The vessel could have suffered some sort of "catastrophic failure," said William Craig Reed, a former US Navy diver and submariner who writes on the subject.

 But, he added, it also "could be something minor that has caused them to either be hung up somewhere or they are on the bottom."